Joseph J. Petrillo

 Ms. Powell has authored articles for Contract Management Magazine, Washington Business Journal, and Government Computer News.
 She has spoken before gatherings of attorneys and contract management professionals, including the ABA’s recent programs on Bid Protests at the Court of Federal Claims, and Federal ADR.

 Ms. Powell is active in several legal and bar associations including the ABA, the American Society of International Law and the Prettyman-Leventhal Inn of the American Inns of Court.
 She chaired the ABA Dispute Resolution Section’s Committee on Government Procurement, from the committee’s formation in 1998 until 2002.
-She is a founding board member of the Federal Bar Association’s ADR Section formed in 2001 and the In-coming Section Chair for 2003-2004.
+She is a founding board member of the Federal Bar Association’s ADR Section formed in 2001 and was the Section Chair for 2003-2004.

 Ms. Powell’s trade practice includes both Commerce and State Department export licensing.
 In addition, she has advised clients regarding export compliance issues raised by past as well as proposed transactions.
 She was a featured panelist discussing changes to the GATT (now WTO) Government procurement code at the University of Baltimore Law School’s 1997 symposium on international commercial law developments.
 Together with Joseph Petrillo, she published a follow-up article on the status of the WTO Government Procurement Agreement in Government Computer News in January, 2000.* Ms. Powell also counsels clients on intellectual property issues including trademark protection and litigation, confidentiality agreements and software licensing.